srimathib01/srimathib01/README.md

 # Srimathi B

 Hey there!👋<br>
-I'm Srimathi, building innovative solutions in Generative AI, Machine Learning, and Web Development.
+I'm Srimathi, building solutions in tech fields like Generative AI, Machine Learning, and Web Development.
 Passionate about crafting intelligent systems to tackle real-world problems.